monome/dust/docs/justmat/foulplay/foulplay.md

 a euclidean sample instrument with trigger conditions. based on tehn/playfair.

-samples can be loaded via PARAMATERS in the main menu.
+samples can be loaded via PARAMETERS in the main menu.

 ---
 ---